What’s The Difference Between EPDM And Silicone Rubber?

 What is Silicone Rubber?

-Silicone rubber is a synthetic elastomer made from silicone, composed of silicon, carbon, hydrogen, and oxygen.
-It is highly valued for its exceptional flexibility, temperature resistance, and biocompatibility.
-These properties make it ideal for a wide range of applications, including medical devices, kitchenware, and electronic components.
+These properties make it ideal for a wide range of applications, including medical devices and electronic components.
 Its ability to maintain stability and performance across a broad temperature range further enhances its versatility and reliability.

 How is Silicone Manufactured?

-Elastostar Rubber Corporation manufactures HTV silicone rubber.
-The silicone is formed into the exact shape needed before going through a heat curing process to create the final product.
-Silicones are produced in various kinds and shapes, such as silicone rubber sheets and rolls, tubes, cords, profiles, and sections.
-They can be made in solid or sponge silicone based on the application(s).
+Silicones are produced in various forms and shapes, including silicone rubber sheets and rolls, tubes, cords, profiles, and sections.
+They can be made in solid or sponge silicone, based on the application(s).

 Silicone vs. EPDM Technical Comparison